top of page

 • Female Bathroom Block (1902)

-The layout of Buildings and Landscapes, Views The buildings are set amongst open lawn areas and semi-formal gardens, and informally arranged in a U-shape around an open rise that was the site of other former ward buildings (former layout evidenced by remnant concrete paths and platforms).
+The layout of Buildings and Landscapes, Views.
+The buildings are set amongst open lawn areas and semi-formal gardens, and informally arranged in a U-shape around an open rise that was the site of other former ward buildings (former layout evidenced by remnant concrete paths and platforms).

 They are approached from the south via tree-lined Ellerton Drive, from which the substantial Female Wards 1 & 2 are visually prominent across an area of open terraces that mark the sites of the former night nurse's quarters and early doctor's residences.